logto-io/logto/.changeset/nine-turtles-learn.md

 "@logto/core": patch
 ---

-## Fix the new user from SSO register hook event not triggering bug
+fix the new user from SSO register hook event not triggering bug

 ### Issue